dgroomes/grpc-playground/node/README.md

 General clean ups, TODOs and things I wish to implement for this project:

 * Extend the example to something more complex than an echo server.
 Have a complex type.
+* I wish the Node.js/JavaScript `protoc` compiler plugin was distributed so we wouldn't have to build it from source.